leohemsted/smartypants.py/docs/usage.rst

 example, text like ``6'2"`` may become ``6‘2”``.
 To avoid such situation, you can use backslash escapes like ``6\'2\"``.

-.. seealso:: :func:`smartypants.processEscapes` for a complete list of backslash escapes.
+.. seealso:: :func:`smartypants.process_escapes` for a complete list of backslash escapes.